Wolfcoder13/Drooper/README.md

 # Drooper

-Drooper is going to be a device that has a drum machine and a looper, that you can make music with
+Drooper is going to be a device that has a drum machine and a looper, that you can make music with.
+We will use Raspberry pi as our microcontroller.
+It will take input from various sensors, such as knobs and force sensitive resistors.
+These sensors will control volume and pan, audio effects, control digital interface on DLC screen.
+It will be possible to record audio as well.
+The device will detect the BPM (beats per minute) of the first recorded clip so it can clip all audio clips with great detail.
+When it comes to music, precision is very important regarding timing.

 ## How the device will look